siberianfox/g2wiki/Configuring-0.99-Axes.md

 </pre>

 ### xjm - Jerk Maximum

+_Note: The behavior of JM has changed in 0.99.
+All values are multiplied by 1,000,000 by default_

 Sets the maximum jerk value for that axis.
 Jerk is settable independently for each axis to support machines with different dynamics per axis - such as Shapeoko2 with belts for X and Y, screws for Z, Probotix with 5 pitch X and Y screws and 12 pitch Z screws, and any machine with both linear and rotary axes.

-Jerk is in units per minutes^3, so the numbers are quite large (but see note below).
-Some common values are shown in *millimeters* in the examples below.
+Jerk is in units per minutes cubed, so the numbers tend to be quite large - typically in the many millions or even billions of  mm/min^3.
+So all entries are considered to be in millions. e.g. a value of 500 is actually 500,000,000 mm/min^3.
+See examples below.
+Jerk values are also displayed in this divide-by-million form.

-To manage these large numbers better the complete number can be entered, or the number divided by a million.
-Any number less than 1M will be automatically multiplied by 1M internally.
-Jerk values are displayed in divide-by-million form.

 <pre>
-{xjm:50000000}  Set X jerk to 50 million MM per min^3.
-This is a good value for a moderate speed machine {xjm:50}        Same as above
-{xjm:5000}      X jerk for Shapeoko.
+{xjm:50}  Set X jerk to 50 million MM per min^3.
+This is a good value for a slow machine {xjm:5000}      X jerk for Shapeoko.
 Yes, that's 5 billion
 </pre>

 The jerk term in mm is measured in mm/min^3.
 In inches mode it's units are inches/min^3.
 So the conversion from mm to inches is 1/(25.4).
 The same values as above are shown in inches are:
 <pre>
-50,000,000 mm/min^3      is 1,968,504 in/min^3 2,000,000 would suffice
+50 M mm/min^3     is 1.968504 M in/min^3, so 2.0 would suffice
-25,000,000 mm/min^3      is 984,251 in/min^3 1,000,000 would suffice
+25 M mm/min^3     is 984,251 M in/min^3, so 1.0 would suffice
-5,000,000,000 mm/min^3   is 196,850,400 in/min^3 200,000,000 would suffice
+5000 M mm/min^3   is 196.8504 M in/min^3, so 200 would suffice
 </pre>

 ### xjh - Jerk High

+_Note: The behavior of JH has changed in 0.99.
+All values are multiplied by 1,000,000 by default_

 Sets the jerk value used for homing to stop movement when switches are hit or released.
-You generally want this value to be larger than the xJM value, as this determines how fast the axis will stop once it hits the switch.
+You generally want this value to be somewhat larger than the xJM value, as this determines how fast the axis will stop once it hits a limit or homing switch.
 You generally want this as fast as you can get it without losing steps on the accelerations.

+The JM discussion above applies.

 ### ara - Radius value
 The radius value is used by rotational axes only (A, B and C) to convert linear units to degrees when in radius mode.